 3. Assembling the ingredients from the recipe.

-4. Chunking the muscle meat (i.e., cutting at least some of the meat into chunks that will not be ground)
+4. Chunking the muscle meat (i.e., cutting at least some of the meat into chunks that will not be ground), if you opt to do that.

 5. Grinding the bones and other remaining meat on bones together with the organ meat (heart and liver).